michsarg/CaptureTheFlagWriteup/README.md

 A website build with the Flask framework features of an email sign up page with a vulnerability.

 #### Process
 In researching Jinja vulnerabilities, a suggestion was found to use a *Server Side Template Injection*.
 I found helpful guide at https://medium.com/@nyomanpradipta120/ssti-in-flask-jinja2-20b068fdaeee.
 Burpsuite Repeater was used for this task due to the ease of repeating requests with simple alterations.

-Using this, I began by using the input *{{config}}@gmail.com* to the *email* field which dumped details of the config object, which interestingly contains executable functions.
+I began by using the input *{{config}}@gmail.com* to the *email* field which dumped details of the config object, which interestingly contains executable functions.
 Then I was able edit the payload to traverse up the hierachy to find *subprocess.Popen* was accessible.
 This enabled me to submit terminal commands via the payload and find the flag.

 The final input was:
 *email={{"".__class__.__mro__[1].__subclasses__()[279]('cat flag',shell=True,stdout=-1).communicate()}}@gmail.com*

 #### Flag